 Most jobs require employees to balance competing demands for their time and energy, and employers expect you to be able to handle multiple priorities.
 Even if you don't think you do much of it, you are most likely multitasking much of the time.

-Modern technology complicates the situation for many workers since they are expected to handle simultaneous demands through email, text messages, phone calls, and in-person contact with constituents.
+Modern technology complicates the situation for many workers since they are expected to handle simultaneous demands through email, Slack, Zoom, text messages, phone calls, and in-person contact with colleagues and clients.
 It's become the norm to check your phone and your email while working on other tasks.

 Jobs that require intense concentration on complex tasks and also entail frequent interaction with others can be particularly challenging.
 It can be hard to focus when you're trying to do too many things at once, and it's important to be able to manage your workload.